yhoshua8a/Epam-exercise-/README.md

 ## Clone the repository

-First you need to clone this repository with `git clone ssh/https`, the application is in the folder app.
+First you need to clone this repository with `git clone ssh/https`, the application is in the directory app.

 ## Install all dependencies

-You need to stay in app directory, in the file cloned type in console `cd app`.
+You need to stay in app directory, in the directory cloned type in console `cd app`.
 Install all dependencies with `npm install`

 ## Run the application

-Inside the app file runs the app with `npm start`
+Inside the app directory runs the app with `npm start`

 ## Available Scripts